ApexRMS/landfireupdate/README.md

 installation.
 This is primarily of use on Linux machines.
 Leave this cell empty to use the default installation directory.

+### Conversion of Continuous to Categorical EVC and EVH

+Although continuous EVC and EVH maps are required as inputs for the update, the actual transitions are based on categorical EVC and EVH codes.
+As part of the pre-processing, the input continuous maps are converted to categorical maps as needed using the included crosswalk tables.
+To view and configure this conversion, please refer to `data/shared/EVC Crosswalk.csv` and `data/shared/EVH Crosswalk.csv`.
+Please refer to the [Data Dictionary](#Dictionary) section for more details about these and other data files.

 ### Conversion of Categorical to Continuous EVC and EVH

 As part of the final reconstruction of the entire Geo Area, the categorical